 Is there a tradeoff between inclusive membership and market performance in agricultural cooperatives?
 Prior studies argue that inclusive membership practices damage cooperative performance by increasing internal transaction and coordination costs.
 Determining the extent of this tradeoff is essential to understanding the role that cooperatives play in alleviating poverty.
 However, studies on this topic have largely overlooked the extent to which organizational activities are inclusive of existing members.
-In this paper, I expand the definition of inclusive membership to account for two separate sources of inclusion, extensive and intensive, and ex- amine the inclusive-performance tradeoff across each dimension.
+In this paper, we expand the definition of inclusive membership to account for two separate sources of inclusion, extensive and intensive, and examine the inclusive-performance tradeoff across each dimension.
 Extensive inclusion describes the diversity of a cooperative’s membership, while intensive inclusion describes the extent to which existing members are included in group activities.
-My results suggest that extensive inclusion is associated with lower market performance, while intensive inclusion is associated with higher market performance.
+Our results suggest that extensive inclusion is associated with lower market performance, while intensive inclusion is associated with higher market performance.
 This may suggest that both extensive and intensive inclusion have a meaningful, but opposite, impact on a cooperative’s ability to achieve market performance.
 Policy implications of these results are discussed.

 The Impact of a Smartphone Marketing Application on Smallholder Livestock Producers in Nepal: Pre-Analysis Plan.
 With Conner Mullally, Sarah Janzen and Nicholas Magnan